Tombs of the Kings (Jerusalem): Queen Helena of Adiabene

 The tomb is mentioned by the Roman-Jewish historian Josephus in the first century CE.
-He writes about Helena, queen of Adiabene, a small kingdom from Mesopotamia (today part of Kurdistan, northern Iraq) who came to Jerusalem at the end of the Second Temple Period.
+He writes about Helena, queen of Adiabene, a small kingdom from Mesopotamia (today part of northern Iraq) who came to Jerusalem at the end of the Second Temple Period.
 Her family converted to Judaism and built a palace in the area today known as the City of David.
 Helena's son Monobaz II had her remains and those of his brother buried "three stadia from Jerusalem."
 Medieval Europeans mistakenly identified the tomb as belonging to the kings of Judah.

 Discovery and exploration

 In 1847, the Turkish governor ordered a search for treasures in the tomb but none were found.
 In 1863, the French archaeologist Félicien de Saulcy was given permission to excavate the tomb.
 The German architect Conrad Schick drew up a map of the site.
 De Saulcy found sarcophagi, one of which was bearing the Hebrew inscription "Queen Tzaddah".
 He believed this was the sarcophagus of the wife of Zedekiah, the last king of Judah.

 After human bones were found, the Jewish community appealed to Sir Moses Montefiore to persuade the Ottomans to halt the excavations.
 De Saulcy smuggled out some of his findings, which are now at the Louvre in Paris.

 Purchase and property

 In 1864, the French-Jewish banker Isaac Péreire attempted to purchase the site but without success.
-In the 1870s, a French-Jewish woman, Amalya Bertrand, paid 30,000 francs for it.
-It was registered as French property under the trusteeship of the French consul.
+In 1874, a French-Jewish woman, Berthe Amalie Bertrand, announced her purchase of the plot of ground.
+After she had paid 30,000 francs for the property, it was then registered as French property under the trusteeship of the French consul.
 Bertrand declared: "I am of the firm opinion that this property, the field and the burial cave of the kings, will become the land in perpetuity of the Jewish community, to be preserved from desecration and abomination, and will never again be damaged by foreigners.
 She had a wall and guard post built around the site.
 In 1886, Bertrand's heirs donated it to the French government "to preserve it for science and the worship of the faithful children of Israel".
+It's a part of the French national domain in the Holy Land.